3, 2, 1 rule

 If you will be collecting data outside the United States, make sure that your encryption software will not violate Export Control regulations.

 All CUNY faculty members, postdoctoral scholars, graduate and undergraduate students involved in human subjects research as key personnel must complete the applicable Basic Course (e.g. HSR for Social & Behavioral Faculty, Graduate Students, & Postdoctoral Fellows) in the protection of human subjects prior to Institutional Review Board (IRB) approval of their protocol.
-More info here.
+See more info about research compliance courses.

 Rebecca Banchik is the GC's Director of the Human Research Protection Program.